PrasadDT/Sentinel/README.md

-# Sentinel
+# Basic Sentinel
+This project is all about "Basic to advance KQL query".
-basic to advance query
+We start with very basic and move to advance query step by step.